Experiment Perilous

-Experiment Perilous is a 1944 melodrama set at the turn of the 20th century.
+Experiment Perilous is a 1944 American melodrama film set in 1903.
 The film is based on a 1943 novel of the same name by Margaret Carpenter, and directed by Jacques Tourneur.
 Albert S. D'Agostino, Jack Okey, Darrell Silvera, and Claude E. Carpenter were nominated for an Academy Award for Best Art Direction-Interior Decoration, Black-and-White.
 Hedy Lamarr's singing voice was dubbed by Paula Raymond.